Alison Riske-Amritraj: Personal life

 The daughter of Al and Carol Riske, she first played tennis at the age of three, after her dad took her out to hit.
 Her father worked in the Secret Service and later as an FBI investigator, while her mother was a school teacher, but both are now retired.
 Her sister, Sarah, who is also a tennis player, played for Vanderbilt University and had a brief professional career, rising as high as No. 372.
 Her brother, Dan, played college tennis for West Liberty State, and is now an accountant.

 Educated by the Pennsylvania Cyber Charter School, she played during fall 2006 for Peters Township High School, where she led the girls' tennis team to the Pennsylvania State championship, and won the championship in singles.
 The following year, she won the USTA National Collegiate Clay Court Championship to earn a spot in the US Open qualifying draw, where she won her first match over Sorana Cîrstea before losing to Julie Ditty.
 She also won the ITA Summer Claycourt Championship and finished second at the USTA National Hardcourts that year.
 In early 2008, she earned the No. 1 ranking in her country in Girls' 18s competition.
 She got her first taste of the professional circuit later that year, when she served as a hitting partner for the United States Fed Cup team in their semifinal against Russia.

 In her early career, Riske was coached by Janice Irwin, coach of the girls' tennis team at nearby Upper St. Clair High School.
 She later began working with Yves Boulais, the husband of former professional Patricia Hy-Boulais, alongside her sister Sarah.
 She briefly trained at the USTA training center in Boca Raton, Florida, as well as Van der Meer Tennis Academy in Hilton Head, South Carolina.
 She trained with Yves Boulais at the end of 2012.

-In late July 2019, just a few weeks after reaching her first Grand Slam quarterfinal at Wimbledon, Alison married her long-term partner Stephen Amritraj (nephew of Vijay Amritraj and son of Anand Amritraj) in her hometown, Pittsburgh.
+In late July 2019, just a few weeks after reaching her first major quarterfinal at Wimbledon, Alison married her long-term partner Stephen Amritraj (nephew of Vijay Amritraj and son of Anand Amritraj) in her hometown, Pittsburgh.
+In March 2024, Alison announced she was expecting a baby girl in July.